-Decades ago, when she experimented with human mind-mergers, her failed test subjects bristled with painful teeth.
-She would surgically return them to their natural states, and record the incompatibility so the mistake was never repeated.
-Today her largest failure, the Hurricane, used densely impacted teeth to cordon its wounds.
+Decades ago, when she experimented with human mind-mergers, her failed test-subjects bristled with painful teeth.
+She would surgically rectify her subjects and record the incompatibility so the mistake was never repeated.
+Today her largest failure, the Hurricane, cordoned its injuries with densely impacted teeth.

-Beyond the teeth Akayama walked on smooth, pink, freshly-healed flesh.
-The farther she walked the more the Hurricane’s flesh reddened and shed dead skin cells, like a dusty desert.
+Beyond the teeth Akayama walked on fresh pink flesh.
+Walking further, the Hurricane’s flesh reddened and shed dead skin cells like a dusty desert.
 Her feet sank six inches in the sand.

-The plume of dark smoke grew closer every hour.
-Soon she saw individual coils of smog.
-She crested a final dune and found half her Zephyr in a deep crater.
+The plume of dark smoke drew closer every hour.
+She crested a final dune and saw half her Zephyr in a deep crater.
 For a wrecked spaceship, it was in acceptable condition: only half the head was there—the right half, with one eye, one ear, and half a nose and mouth—but its unflappable expression filled Akayama with confidence.
 Maybe the engines worked and she could escape.

-As she slid down the crater’s slopes, her feet sank a full foot in the soft sand.
-The terrain rippled like a trampoline.
+She slid down the crater’s slopes.
+The soft sand rippled like a trampoline.

-When the ripples reached the crater’s walls, the walls grew higher and caved inward.
-Akayama scrambled back up the steepening slopes, but the slopes became vertical and flipped her like a tidal wave.
+When the ripples reached the crater’s walls, the walls grew higher.
+Akayama scrambled back up the steepening slopes, but the slopes became vertical and caved overhead to flip her like a tidal wave.
 She tumbled into the crater and rolled next to her Zephyr as the horizon sealed shut above her.